 A traditional Sunday Roast is a must for a relaxing weekend.
-Here are some suggestions for the best places to go when you fancy Sunday Lunch in Birmingham.
+Here are eight suggestions for the best places to go when you fancy Sunday Lunch in Birmingham.

 The traditional Sunday Roast is one of my favourite parts of British food.
 I absolutely love a plate laden with roast meats, roast potatoes, veg, and lashings of hot gravy.
 Not forgetting the Yorkshire puddings as well, of course!

 A while ago, I published a post about the best places for brunch in Birmingham, packed full of fantastic suggestions from some of my favourite Birmingham Bloggers.